Transplastomic plant: Examples and the future

 A recent example of transplastomics in agricultural applications was conferring potato plants protection against the Colorado potato beetle.
 This beetle is dubbed a "super-pest" internationally because it has gained resistance against many insecticides and are extremely voracious feeders.
 The beetle is estimated to cause up to US$1.4 million in crop damages annually in Michigan alone.
 A study conducted in 2015 by Zhang utilized transplastomics to introduce double stranded RNA producing transgenes into the plastid genome.
 The double stranded RNA confers protection to the transgenic potato plant via a RNA interference methodology, where consumption of the plant tissue by the potato beetle would result in silencing of key genes required by the beetle for survival.
 There was a high level of protection conferred, the leaves of the transplastomic potato plant were mostly unconsumed when exposed to the adult beetles and larvae.
 The investigation also revealed an 83% killing efficacy for larvae that consumed the leaves of the transplastomic plant.
 This study highlights that as pests gain resistance to traditional chemical insecticides, the use of transplastomics to deliver RNAI- mediated crop protection strategies could become increasingly viable in the future.

 Another notable transplastomics based approach is the production of artemisinic acid through transplastomic tobacco plants which is the precursor molecule that can be used to produce artemisinin.
 Artemisinin- based combination therapy is the preferred and recommended treatment of choice by the WHO (World Health Organization) against malaria.
 Artemisinin is naturally derived from the plant Artemisia annua, however, only low concentrations of artemisinin in the plant can be harvested naturally and there is currently an insufficient supply for the global demand.
 A study conducted in 2016 led by Fuentes, managed to introduce the artemisininic acid production pathway into the chloroplast of N. tabacum through a biolistics approach before using their novel synthetic biology tool COSTREL (combinatorial supertransformation of transplastomic recipient lines) to generate a transplastomic N. tabacum plant that had a very high arteminisin acid yield.
 This study illustrates the potential benefits of transplastomics for bio-pharmaceutical applications in the future.

-Despite transplastomics being non- viable for non green plastids at the moment, plant transplastomics work done on the chloroplast genome has proved extremely valuable.
-The applications for chloroplast transformation includes and is not limited to agriculture, bio-fuel and bio-pharmaceuticals.
-This is because of a few factors, which include ease of multiple transgene expression in the form of operons and high copy number expression.
-The study of transplastomics still remains a work in progress.
-More research and development is still required to improve other areas such as transplastomics in non- green plastids, inability to transform cereal crops through transplastomics and a way to circumvent the lack of glycosylation capability in the chloroplast.
-Further improvements in this field of study will only give us a potential robust biotechnological route in many applications important in our day-to-day lives.
+Although transplastomic transformation of non-green plastids is currently limited, research on the chloroplast genome has demonstrated applications in agriculture, biofuels, and biopharmaceuticals.
+These applications are facilitated by the ability to express multiple transgenes as operons and by the high copy number of chloroplast genomes.
+Research on transplastomics remains ongoing, with further development needed in areas including transformation of non-green plastids, transformation of cereal crops, and the limited glycosylation capability of chloroplasts.